 But you don't need to run a marathon or swim as fast as an Olympic competitor to help reduce arthritis symptoms.
 Even moderate exercise can ease your pain and help you maintain a healthy weight.
 When arthritis threatens to immobilize you, exercise keeps you moving.
 Not convinced?
 Read on.

 Exercise can help you improve your health and fitness without hurting your joints.
 With your current treatment program, exercise can:

 - Help you maintain bone strength

-- Give you more strength and energy to get through the day
+- Give you more energy to get through the day

 - Make it easier to get a good night's sleep